forsythfuture/indicators/README.md

-# Forsyth Futures coomunity indicators
+# Forsyth Futures community indicators

 This repo includes all indicators.
 Folders separate indicators by sector.
-Within each sector sector folder lies a data folder, where all the data for that sector is housed.
-R scripts tp generate the data lie in each sector's folder.
+Within each sector folder lies a data folder, where all the data for that sector is housed.
+R scripts to generate the data lie in each sector's folder.

 The 'acs_functions' file in the main directory stores common functions used to import and manipulate ACS data with the tidycensus and acs packages.